learn-academy-2022-alpha/week-3-assessment-keelanpattersoncaesar/interview-questions.md

 4. Object-oriented programming: A type of programming that places an emphasis on objects and classes.
 Relies on the idea that code can (and should be) reused over and over again to achieve similar results.
 No need to reinvent the wheel.

-5. Ruby: A high level language where everything is an object.
+5. Ruby: A high level language where (most) everything is an object.
 Made in Japan by Yukihiro Matsumoto.
-In Ruby, everything is seen as an object.
 There is little punctuation in Ruby; there are more 'plain english' keywords.